datatas/datatas.github.io/constitution.md

 ## 2. Objects/Aims

-The objects/aims of the Society shall be [here you add what you wish in the way of your Society's objects].
+The objects/aims of the Society shall be to share data-related tools, techniques and knowledge, and foster a community of like-minded individuals across disciplines, industries and level of ability.

 ## 3. Society Subject to TUU Regulations and Societies Council Policy